-I’m just now starting to see some good-looking fresh berries in the grocery store produce section.
-But even if you don’t have great fruit to choose from you can make this galette with frozen berries and I promise it’s just delicious.
+I’m really starting to see some good-looking fresh berries in the grocery store produce section.
+But even if you don’t have great fruit to choose from yet you can make this galette with frozen berries and I promise it’s just delicious.

 What is a galette?